-Try the very cool outfit Expeditions Cozumel to book a specialty birding hike in the Northern Jungles and marshlands, or in Punta Sur’s wetlands, where you can sometimes see pink flamingos in addition to all variety of tropical and migrating birds.
+To really see some exotic birds, be sure to contact the very cool outfit Expeditions Cozumel and book a private, specialty birding hike in the Northern Jungles and marshlands, or in Punta Sur’s wetlands, where you can sometimes see pink flamingos in addition to all variety of tropical and migrating birds.

 Cozumel Nature and Street Photography

 Even if you’re not a hardcore bird fan or not even that keen on heading into the more jungly areas, there are loads of cool photo ops all around the island.

 When I ran the tour company, one of my favorites was a free-form photo-taking tour I led for a woman and her camera.

 If you’re into travel photography and plan to take some great Cozumel vacation photos, check out our quick post on the most iconic photo ops in Cozumel.